Aerospace & Human Performance

 We offer an integrated team of different specialists committed to analyze phenomenon seen in astronauts/pilots.
 MUSC is the only academic medical center in South Carolina with doctors recognized nationally and internationally for their expertise and research.

-• History of Excellence: Our team is composed of experts in aerospace medicine ranging from clinicians to researchers.
-With such extensive academic experience, it allows for rapid exchange of knowledge for the advancement of understanding in this field
+• History of Excellence: Our team is composed of experts in aerospace physiology ranging from clinicians to researchers.
+With such extensive academic experience, it allows for rapid exchange of knowledge for the advancement of understanding in this field.

 .